daxsorbito/friendManagement/README.md

 # Technology used
 1. restify - web service framework optimized for building rest api.
 Optimized for introspection and performance.
 2. docker/docker-compose - for easier creation, deployment and running applications
-3. mongoose - common ORM for mongodb
+3. mongoose - MongoDB object modeling tool designed to work in an asynchronous environment
 4. mongodb - non-sql, schema-less document oriented storage.
 5. jest
 6. superagent